-Investment pooling is intended to provide the scale that will enable LGPS funds to access lower investment Manager fees and to deliver cost savings.
+Investment pooling is intended to provide the scale that will enable LGPS funds to access lower investment Manager fees and to deliver cost savings, mindful of the Fund's Value for Money objective which is defined as recognising net return over absolute cost.
 In the pooled investment structure individual funds will remain responsible for their own investment strategy and asset allocation decisions.
 The pool will be responsible for selecting a suitable number of Investment Managers in order to meet the requirements of all of the funds' investment strategies.

-Cambridgeshire will not be pooling an allocation to local alternatives currently consisting of the Cambridge & Counties Bank.
+Cambridgeshire will not be pooling an allocation to local alternatives currently consisting of comprising interests in the Cambridge & Counties Bank and The Cambridge Building Society.
+In addition the Fund is exploring local economic development opportunities.